Amygdala: Social function

-Fear

-There are cases of human patients with focal bilateral amygdala lesions due to the rare genetic condition Urbach-Wiethe disease.
-Such patients fail to exhibit fear-related behaviors, leading one, S.M., to be dubbed the "woman with no fear".
-This finding reinforces the conclusion that the amygdala "plays a pivotal role in triggering a state of fear".
+The amygdala has a role in social function.
+Amygdala volume is associated with the size and complexity of social networks.
+Amygdala volume correlates positively with both the size (the number of contacts) and the complexity (the number of different groups) of social networks.

+The amygdala is involved in facial recognition and emotional expressions.
+Its role in analysis of social situations stems specifically from its ability to identify and process changes in facial features, although it does not process the direction of a gaze toward a person.

+The amygdala processes reactions to violations concerning personal space.

-Alcoholism and binge drinking
+Alcoholism

 The amygdala appears to play a role in binge drinking, being damaged by repeated episodes of intoxication and withdrawal.
-Protein kinase C-epsilon in the amygdala is important for regulating behavioral responses to morphine, ethanol, and controlling anxiety-like behavior.
-The protein is involved in controlling the function of other proteins and plays a role in development of the ability to consume a large amount of ethanol.
+Protein kinase C-epsilon in the amygdala is important for regulating behavioral responses to morphine and ethanol and controlling anxiety-like behavior.
+The protein is involved in controlling the function of other proteins and plays a role in the development of the ability to consume a large amount of ethanol.
 The duration of chronic alcohol consumption and abstinence may affect dynamic brain network adaptations.
 When excessive drinking occurs, the amygdala is affected through behavioral changes and reduces the brain's plasticity.
-Brain plasticity is how our brain grows and develops; it is also how our neurons can make connections with other neurons.
-This ultimately increases our neural pathways allowing us to increase our knowledge of the world around us.
-When our brain plasticity decreases, it makes it difficult for neurons to make connections to other neurons.
-Often when binge drinking, or alcoholism occurs, our amygdala is affected and leads to behavior damage.
-These behavioral damages can be lack of control, inability to conduct oneself in a mature manner, aggressive behavior, loss of conduct, anxiety, depression, personality disorders, excessive drug intake, bi-polar disorder, confusion, higher tolerance levels, irritability, and inappropriate sexual behaviors with others and self.
+Often, when binge drinking or alcoholism occurs, the amygdala is affected and leads to behavior damage.
+These behavioral damages can be lack of control, inability to conduct oneself in a mature manner, irritability and aggressive behavior, anxiety, depression, personality disorders, excessive drug intake, bipolar disorder, confusion, higher tolerance levels, and inappropriate sexual behaviors with others and self.